-As people complete their cancer treatment, they may experience a range of emotions, from relief that treatment is over to apprehension about the future.
+As people complete their cancer treatment, they may experience a range of emotions.
+They may be relieved that treatment is over but worry about the future.
 In some ways, this transition is one of the least understood aspects of the cancer experience.
 Here, Cancer.Net talks with Lidia Schapira, MD, about coping with the end of active cancer treatment.

-Q: What are some initial psychological concerns of patients once they stop active treatment?
+Q: What are some of the emotional concerns patients have once treatment ends?

 A: We know that worrying alone feels awful and makes the sense of distress experienced by many patients and survivors worse.
 Being able to understand one's fears and to talk about them is a good starting point for effective coping.
 Ultimately, a patient's inner strength and resilience allows him or her to endure this experience, sort through available options, and define a path or journey through the difficulties that lie ahead.
 Effective coping requires the ability to understand the situation, think through alternatives, ask for and experience the support of others, and feel comfortable with the chosen course of action or treatment.

-Q: What about the effect of cancer on a person’s family, friends, and caregivers?
+Q: How does a cancer diagnosis affect a person’s family, friends, and caregivers?

 A: Cancer affects not just the individual undergoing treatment, but the entire family unit.
 Spouses, children, parents, and friends often suffer along with the patient and may need information about the transition to survivorship and assistance coping with their emotions.

 Q: What should patients and doctors discuss during the last few appointments?